GLBB24/TetrisSmash/README.md

-# TetrisSmash
-# Privacy Policy for Tetris Smash
+# Privacy Policy for BrickSmash!

-This privacy policy governs your use of the mobile software application **Tetris Smash** for Android devices, which was developed by an independent developer.
+This privacy policy governs your use of the mobile software application **BrickSmash!** for Android devices, which was developed by an independent developer.

 ### Information Collection and Use